Do people today want chilling and thrilling story-lines?

 But porn was also another key player in eradicating these Thrillers that had explicit parts because softcore sex scenes couldn't compete with real pornography.
 As pornography was growing in popularity, people no longer had to settle for a racy 10-20 second long softcore sex scene in an erotic thriller movie

 Erotic Thriller movies depicted a lot of softcore sex and teasing moments, these films were competing against pornography that were using actual hardcore sex scenes.
 Even though the 90s had plenty of hardcore sex to go around, it got even harder during the early 2000s when more extreme genres got introduced.
 In fact extreme sex scenes didn't really exist in the 90s, it was how they say "all vanilla."
-Today we have stuff like scat, gore kinks, there's studios such as Horrorporn.com that do quite a lot of disturbing things but even they try to keep some of it a little toned down.
+Today we have stuff like scat, gore kinks, there's studios such as Horrorporn.com that do quite a lot of disturbing things that porn had never done before in the past but even they try to keep some of it a little toned down.

-Creative minds have always inspired me when I work on my artwork projects.
+Creative minds have also always inspired me when I work on my artwork projects.
 That's the part of the reason I give so much credit to the past.
 In fact these dark tales didn't begin in the 70s, they started much earlier than that, dating all the way back to the 1940s-1950s.
-A lot of film makers at the time were very creative.
+A lot of film makers at the time were very creative productive film makers and story tellers.
 People back then were more lax with many ideas unlike today where you always have someone whining about abuse, exploitation, or objectification of someone even when it's done from a fictionalize standpoint.
-Of course people were even doing this back in the 70s too.
+Of course people were even doing this back in the 70s too, just not as severely as they do it now.

 As an artist myself I understand that there are a lot of things that can be done with chilling storylines.
 Many have tried and attempted with a lot of the modern media and it doesn't work very well with the shitty filming today.
 There was a remake of The Bad Seed, and the original 1950s one is still better.
 Nothing can compete with how well films use to be shot for these elements.
 For one thing movies back then had a certain way of filming scenes that made everything appear more authentic looking.
 I am always looking for a new dark and chilling tale to create a graphic novel around or something from the past to be inspired by.